subfuzion/logster/README.md

 ### Log with custom data and tags

-Parameters passed after message are either added to a `data` property or to a `tags` property array, depending on whether they are objects or primitive values.
+After filling in any placholders in the message (as described previously), any extra parameters are either added to a `data` property or to a `tags` property array, depending on whether they are objects or primitive values.

 ```
 log.info('a log entry with lots of custom data attributes',